- Welcome to the -

 When Is The Set Up Likely to Start?

-The festival build is estimated to start around the Sunday 21st May 2023.
+The festival build is estimated to start around the 27th May 2025.
 The event area, which takes place on the Papal Field, will be fenced off during this period, however, the rest of the park will remain open to the public.
-The site should be clear by Friday 23rd June
+The site should be clear by 25th June.

 Will The Rest Of The Park Stay Open?